cindyeme/cindyeme/README.md

 - 👯 I’m looking to collaborate on **open source projects**

-- 👨‍💻 All of my projects are available at [here](https://github.com/cindyeme)
+- 👨‍💻 All of my projects are available here and [here](https://www.frontendmentor.io/profile/cindyeme))

 - 📝 I regularly write articles on [medium](https://medium.com/@emereninicynthia)